 Sometimes there is too little, sometimes too much.
 In North Dakota, we have both extremes.
-Record flooding across North Dakota, particularly the Red River, Sheyenne River, Souris (Mouse) River, and the Missouri River, have set before us challenges of enormous magnitude to tame and control these floods to protect property and lives.
+Record flooding across North Dakota have set before us challenges of enormous magnitude to tame and control these floods to protect property and lives.

-At the same time, the potential for drought and the significant growth throughout North Dakota, in both our rural areas and cities, sets before us equal challenges, to develop infrastructure to provide adequate water supplies to areas east, north, west, and south.
+At the same time, drought and the significant growth throughout North Dakota, in both our rural areas and cities, sets before us equal challenges to develop infrastructure to provide adequate water supplies to areas east, north, west, and south.

 Water has always been a priority in North Dakota.
-The Resources Trust Fund, the Water Development Trust Fund, and the Water Infrastructure Revolving Loan Fund, are evidence of North Dakota’s efforts to protect, develop, and manage its water resources, and provide solutions when there is too much or too little.
+Collectively, the organizations under the North Dakota Water umbrella work diligently with federal, state, local, and nongovernmental partners to further North Dakota’s efforts to protect, develop, and manage its water resources, and provide solutions when there is too much or too little.

 The 2022 Summer Water Tours are scheduled!
 The North Dakota Water Education Foundation would like to thank this year’s tour sponsors.
 Your support is key in the success of the entire tour program.
 2022 Water Tour Sponsors: Garrison Diversion Conservancy District...

 North Dakota Water Resource Districts Association Executive Secretary Jack Dwyer discussed Sargent County's Drain 11.
 Read more.